Stovent/CeDImu/src/CDI/SoftCDI/README.md

 # SoftCDI

-SoftCDI patches a regular CDI BIOS with custom modules for programs and file managers to intercept CDRTOS calls and reimplements the Green Book in software.
+SoftCDI patches a regular CDI BIOS with custom modules for programs, file managers and device drivers to intercept CDRTOS calls and reimplements the Green Book in software.

 The following modules are reimplemented:
+- ciapdriv
-- csd
+- csd_450
-- sysgo
+- launcher
-- nvdrv
+- pt2
-- video
+- pt2driv

+## ciapdriv

+This reimplements the CDFM device driver, see CDFM.md for implementation details.

-## csd
+## csd_450

 csd as of the Green Book Appendix VII.2.

-## sysgo
+## launcher

-The custom sysgo module does the following:
+The custom launcher module does the following:
 - Change the current data and execution directory to "/cd"
 - F$Load the disc main module
 - F$Chain to the module

-## nvdrv
+## pt2

-The NVRAM driver, allows to save the data on the host.
+Replacement of the pt2 device descriptor

-## video
+## pt2driv

-Reimplementation of the Green Book in software.
+Reimplementation of the UCM pointer device driver.
+TODO: the implementation is done and should be complete, but for an unknown reason, this driver with the Pointer core makes the kernel and the play process unstable, resulting in freezes.

 ## CMake toolchain